allenai/natural-instructions-v1/README.md

 ```
 predictions/gpt3_outputs
 ```
+We will add the BART predictions at a later time.
 <!-- The BART predictions, in particular, correspond to a model that was trained on a random subset of tasks and evaluated on the remaining ones.  -->

 ## Evaluation script